GilbertZennerDev/AutoRequirements/README.md

 import module as alias

-from module import * as alias
+from module import * as alias (strips as)

-✅ Automatically removes aliases (as something) and duplicates ✅ Works across multiple files
+✅ Automatically removes aliases, commas, and duplicates ✅ Works across multiple files in a single run
-✅ Pure Python — no dependencies
+✅ Graceful error handling — won’t crash if a file can’t be read ✅ Lightweight, fast, and easy to use

 💡 Usage

-1️⃣ Run the script with your .py files as arguments:
+1️⃣ Run the script with one or more Python files as arguments:

-python autoreq.py install file1.py file2.py file3.py
+python autoreq.py file1.py file2.py file3.py

 2️⃣ Instantly generate a requirements.txt: